 Attacks on Command

 When the American Council on Science and Health (ACSH) published an infographic ranking the quality of science journalism produced by major media outlets, Oreskes went on the attack, calling ACSH “an anti-science trade group.”

 Oreskes cited no evidence to support such “gaslighting” for her activist followers, and ACSH scientists responded to her criticism the very same day.
-The Council’s president, Hank Campbell, also pointed out in response that Oreskes has no problem with partisan groups she supports taking money from corporate donors, even though all of them take anti-scientific stances on a variety of topics.
-And she has no problem getting paid to give talks for those groups – as long as the industry money is funneled through them and she can’t be implicated as accepting it directly.
+The Council’s president Hank Campbell also pointed out in response that Oreskes has no problem with partisan groups she supports taking money from corporate donors, even though all of them take anti-scientific stances on a variety of topics.
+And she has no problem getting paid to give talks for those groups – as long as the industry money is funneled through them and she can’t be implicated for accepting it directly.